 Industry benchmarks tell us that the typical $100 million B2B company or business unit will spend in excess of $1 million on digital marketing this year, and its B2C counterpart at least double that.
 So squeezing another 10%-30%, or $100,000-$300,000, out of an existing operation can free up big dollars to be deployed elsewhere.

-That’s why regularly examining a digital marketing operation using a structured auditing approach can be a productive exercise.
+That’s why regularly examining a digital marketing operation using a structured marketing audit approach can be a productive exercise.
 Our assessment methodology relies on a 30-point checklist (see chart below) to guide the process, but the best place to start an examination of digital operations is often at the infrastructure and application level.
 This can usually be done without involving other groups (i.e., IT), and provide a baseline understanding of the operation’s pillars.

 In this article, we address four segments attached to infrastructure and applications: hosting, speed, marketing technology, and mobile.
 These are core to most digital marketing operations, and can be major obstacles to success if not managed well.
 In future articles, we’ll be covering strategy, creative and promotion, and vendor assessments.